 Sources of passive income include:

-- Income investments such as bonds, annuities, dividend-paying stocks, REITs, and peer-to-peer loans
+- Income investments such as bonds, annuities, dividend-paying stocks, real estate investment trusts (REITs), and peer-to-peer loans

 - Rent from a rental property or a room in your home that you lease out to a boarder through Airbnb